 - Be a full-time student during each semester for which they are applying for ROSI;

-- Complete at least 60 hours of involvement within each field for which they are seeking recognition (see below) over a period lasting not more than four months;
+- Complete at least 30 hours of involvement within each field for which they are seeking recognition (see below) over a period lasting not more than four months, for a minimum of 10 hours per activity in each field;

 - Maintain good academic standing; and